EXC 3410 The Firm

 - Understand the many roles of the state vis-à-vis firms.

-- Reflect in writing on complex contexts.
+- Reflect in writing on complex issues.

-- The firm Ltd.
+- The firm and the limited company.

 - The firm and the three industrial revolutions